 After Henderson got on base was when he really showed his value to the team.
 In his first full season, he overtook Ty Cobb's American League single-season stolen base record.
 In doing so, he became the first and only American League player to ever surpass 100 stolen bases in a season, which he would do three times in his career.
 Two seasons later, Henderson would break Lou Brock's all-time single-season record with 130 steals, making him the unquestioned king of stolen bases and earning the nickname "The Man of Steal."

-In both 1991 and 1992 Donruss, Henderson was included in the Elite insert set that has proven to include some of the most valuable cards from the over-production era.
+In both 1991 and 1992 Donruss, Henderson was included in the Elite insert set that includes some of the most valuable cards from the over-production era.
 His 1991 appearance was limited to 10,000 copies, and his 1992 card has an even smaller availability at 7,500 copies.
 In 1991 Upper Deck, collectors can find one of the most unique Rickey Henderson cards.
 Upper Deck combined three Henderson images on a single card, giving it the look that he was in motion on the card.
 Another card from the same set honors Rickey's passing of Lou Brock's all-time steal record.
 It shows both men embracing a base with "939" inscribed on it.

 Rickey Henderson played for nine teams over his 25 seasons, making him a popular player among a large group of fans and resulting in a large amount of cardboard.
 In building this top list, card design, collector demand, and card value was all considered.

-Top 10 Rickey Henderson Baseball Cards
+Top 10 Rickey Henderson Baseball Cards to Collect

 Although the 1981 Donruss set is notorious for its printing errors in the early series of cards, Henderson's Donruss card escaped error-free.
 Printing variations also create difficulties in finding highly-graded, perfectly-centered versions of the card which features him in his A's home jersey.
 Although Henderson bounced around to nine different teams, he spent 14 of his 25 seasons with the A's.

 Topps made gold-stamped 1991 Topps cards for soldiers in the Desert Shield military operation and many of those cards have made their way to the secondary market.
-The production run was 6,800 complete sets, creating a very limited run of cards when cards were widely over-produced.
+The production run was 6,800 complete sets, creating a very limited run of cards when cards were heavily produced.
 Henderson's card is one of the most beautiful in the set as it is positioned horizontally.
 The photograph seems to show Rickey diving back to first base as a first baseman's glove tries to catch him.

 A rare early card for Rickey Henderson could be found in bags of Granny Goose Potato Chips, an Oakland-based food company, during 1982.
 There are 15 A's featured in this team set that uses the identical design that was used in their 1981 promotional set and the cards are numbered based on the player's uniform number.
 Collectors can tell the difference between the two sets by the copyright year on the reverse side of the cards.